 The biggest investment you will make in your lifetime will likely be purchasing a home.
-Before closing on the house, you'll want to know that no other individual or entity has a lien or claim to the property.
+So before you close, you need to know that nobody else can claim the property.

-The title company performs an extensive search on the title history of the property.
-The title company can almost always identify any title problems and clear up these problems prior to closing.
+The title insurance company performs an extensive search on the title history of the property.
+Through its research, the title company can usually find any title problems and clear up these problems before you close on the property.

 Because Real Estate Law is so complicated, you need an expert to make sure that all previous transactions have been correct, so you don't end up with legal problems or a problem selling your property.
-Your owner's policy will describe the property and outline the limitations on your ownership.
-It will also set forth the title company's responsibilities should any claim covered by the policy terms arise.
-Title insurance covers the following:
+Your title insurance owner's policy will describe the property and outline any recorded limitations on your ownership.
+It will also set forth the title insurance company's responsibilities should any claim covered by the policy terms arise.
+Title insurance usually covers:

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.